 Spraying weedkiller can be dangerous to the plants and trees that surround the Ivy, so this might not be the best solution for everybody.

 How to kill Ivy with vinegar and salt.

 If you’re looking for a homemade solution, you can try mixing the following into a sprayer:

 Mix those three ingredients and then spray the mixture onto the leaves of the Ivy.
 Note that it should be mixed until the salt is completely dissolved.
 The salt and the acetic acid in the vinegar will draw the moisture out of the leaf, whereas the washing up liquid will act as an emulsifier that helps the liquid stick to the leaf.

-Note: This homemade solution will kill other types of plants and weeds as well, so don’t be indiscriminate while spraying it!
+Note: This homemade solution will kill other types of plants and weeds as well, so do not be indiscriminate while spraying it.

 Killing Ivy that is growing on a tree.

-If the Ivy is growing up the side of a tree, you will need to be a bit more careful with your weedkiller.
+If the Ivy is growing up the side of a tree, then you will need to be extra careful with your weedkiller.

 - Cut the vines about 3-4 feet from the ground.

 - Treat the vines below the cut with weedkiller.
-Alternatively, you use the duct tape & salt method that was listed above.
+Alternatively, you can use the duct tape and salt method that we listed above.